Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

 !!! info "Module Duration"
     60 minutes

-In this module, we will start integrating Dapr into both services and see how Dapr with ACA will simplify complex microservices scenarios such as service discovery, service-to-service invocation, calling services asynchronously via pub/sub patterns, auto-scaling for overloaded services, etc..
+## Objective

+In this module, we will accomplish one objective:

+1. Decouple `{{ apps.frontend }}` from `{{ apps.backend }}` by introducing Dapr.

+## Module Sections

+### 1. Introduce Dapr

+#### 1.1 Restore Variables

+--8<-- "snippets/restore-variables.md"

-### Benefits of Integrating Dapr in Azure Container Apps
+#### 1.2 Benefits of Integrating Dapr in Azure Container Apps

-The Tasks Tracker microservice application is composed of multiple microservices (two microservices so far), and function calls are spread across the network.
+The Tasks Tracker microservice application is composed of multiple microservices.
+Function calls are spread across the network.
 To support the distributed nature of microservices, we need to account for failures, retries, and timeouts.
-While Container Apps features the building blocks for running microservices, the use of Dapr provides an even richer microservices programming model.
+While Azure Container Apps features the building blocks for running microservices, using the Distributed Application Runtime (Dapr) provides an even richer microservices programming model.

 Dapr includes features like service discovery, pub/sub, service-to-service invocation with mutual TLS, retries, state store management, and more.
-Here is a good [link](https://learn.microsoft.com/en-us/dotnet/architecture/dapr-for-net-developers/service-invocation){target=_blank} which touches on some benefits of the Dapr service invocation building block which we will be building upon in this module.
+Here is a good [link](https://learn.microsoft.com/en-us/dotnet/architecture/dapr-for-net-developers/service-invocation){target=_blank} which touches on some of the benefits of the Dapr service invocation building block which we will be building upon in this module.
-Because the calls will flow through sidecars, Dapr can inject some useful cross-cutting behaviors.
+Because the calls will flow through container sidecars, Dapr can inject some useful cross-cutting behaviors that are meaningfully abstracted from our application containers.

-Although we won't tap into all these benefits in this workshop its worth keeping in mind that you will most probably need to rely on these features in production.
+Although we won't tap into all these benefits in this workshop, it's worth noting that you will probably need to rely on these features in production:

 - Automatically retry calls upon failure.
-- Make calls between services secure with mutual (mTLS) authentication, including automatic certificate rollover.
+- Make calls between services secured  with mutual authentication (mTLS), including automatic certificate rollover.
-- Control what operations clients can do using access control policies.
+- Control what operations clients can perform using access control policies.
 - Capture traces and metrics for all calls between services to provide insights and diagnostics.

---8<-- "snippets/restore-variables.md"

-### Configure Dapr on a Local Development Machine
+#### 1.3 Configure Dapr on a Local Development Machine

 In order to run applications using Dapr, we need to install and initialize Dapr CLI locally.
 The official documentation is quite clear, and we can follow the steps needed to [install](https://docs.dapr.io/getting-started/install-dapr-cli/){target=_blank} Dapr and then [Initialize](https://docs.dapr.io/getting-started/install-dapr-selfhost/){target=_blank} it.

-### Run Backend API and Frontend Web App Locally Using Dapr
+#### 1.4 Configure Backend API and Frontend Web App Locally Using Dapr

-You are now ready to run the applications locally using Dapr sidecar in a self-hosted mode.
-There is a VS code extension called [Dapr](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr){target=_blank} which will allow you to run, debug, and interact with Dapr-enabled applications in VS Code.
+You are now ready to run the applications locally using the Dapr sidecar in a self-hosted mode.
+The [Dapr](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr){target=_blank} VS Code extension will allow you to run, debug, and interact with Dapr-enabled applications.

 - Let's start by capturing the UI and API localhost ports:

-    ```powershell
+    ```shell
     $API_APP_PORT=<web api application https port number found under Properties->launchSettings.json. e.g. 7112>
     $UI_APP_PORT=<web frontend ui application https port found under Properties->launchSettings.json. e.g. 7000>
     ```

 - Now that we know the `UI_APP_PORT`, we can also declare the local frontend UI URL:

-    ```powershell
+    ```shell
     $FRONTEND_UI_BASE_URL_LOCAL="https://localhost:$UI_APP_PORT"
     ```